UNICEF Goodwill Ambassador from 1987 to 2023

 Born in Harlem, New York, Harry moved to his mother’s native Jamaica, where he discovered the folk music that would become his trademark.
 His album Calypso was the first in history to sell more than a million copies.

 As an actor, Harry won a Tony Award for his Broadway performance in John Murray Anderson’s Almanac.
 He was the first African American man to win an Emmy – for his television music special Tonight with Harry Belafonte.

 In 1960, Harry was named Cultural Adviser to the Peace Corps.
-He later organized the multi-artist recording “We Are the World,” which won the 1985 Grammy Award for Record of the Year and raised millions of dollars for emergency assistance in Africa.
+He later organized the multi-artist recording “We Are the World,” which won the 1985 Grammy Award for Record of the Year and raised millions of dollars for famine relief in Africa.

-Harry is the recipient of numerous honours.
+Harry was the recipient of numerous honours.
 In 1994, he received the National Medal of the Arts from US President Bill Clinton.
-He has also been awarded the Ronald McDonald House Charities’ Award of Excellence in recognition of his humanitarian work and the Audrey Hepburn Humanitarian Award for 25 years of service to UNICEF.
+He was also awarded the Ronald McDonald House Charities’ Award of Excellence in recognition of his humanitarian work and the Audrey Hepburn Humanitarian Award for 25 years of service to UNICEF.

 Harry Belafonte died in New York in 2023.
 He served as a UNICEF Goodwill Ambassador for 36 years.